Here is an easy recipe for some comfort food goodness! Because #everythingsbetterwithbacon.

 - 3 strips bacon (optional)

-Add the panko and milk to a mixing bowl and let them soak for a few minutes.
-Finely chop the shallot, garlic, pepper and rosemary and add to the panko mixture.
-Add the salt. pepper, egg and 1 1/2 tbsp ketchup to the mixture.
+Add the panko and the milk to a mixing bowl and let them soak for a few minutes.
+Chop the shallot, pepper, garlic and rosemary finely.
+Add the salt, black pepper, egg and 1 1/2 tbsp ketchup to the mixture.
+Add the ground chuck and gently blend with the panko mixture.
+Do not over mix.

-Spray two mini loaf pans.
-Cut some wax paper to fit in the pans like this, leaving enough wax paper to hang over the edge of the pans.
+Spray two mini loaf pans with pan spray.
+Cut some wax paper to fit in the pans like this, leaving enough so that the wax paper can hang over the edge of the pans.

 Divide the meatloaf into the two loaf pans.
 Press and pack firmly.
-Turn the loaf pans upside down onto a baking sheet and grip the wax paper to pull the meat loaves out of the pans.
-Make sure that the baking sheet is deep enough to catch the fat that will be released, or use a drain rack.
-Place the meat loaves in the refrigerator for about an hour.
+Turn the loaf pans upside down onto a baking sheet and grip the wax paper to pull the loaves out of the pans.
+Make sure that the baking sheet is deep enough to catch the fat that will be released.
+I recommend using a drain rack.
+Place the loaves in the refrigerator for about an hour to firm.

-Spread the other 1 1/2 tbsp of ketchup over the other meatloaf.
-Put in air fryer and set to 350 degrees for 30 minutes.
-Not all air fryers cook the same.
-Check every 10 minutes and cook to an internal temperature of 160 degrees.
+Put them in the air fryer and set for 350 degrees for 40 minutes.
+Not all air fryers cook the same (we have a toaster oven style air fryer) so check every 10 minutes and cook to an internal temperature of 160 degrees.